trustgrid/docs/content/en/docs/nodes/appliances/vrfs/index.md

 - Log - The packet is not manipulated but is marked for logging
   {{</field >}}

-{{<field "InGREss Interface" >}}
+{{<field "Ingress Interface" >}}
-The traffic rule is applied to packets that inGREss on this interface
+The traffic rule is applied to packets that ingress on this interface
 {{</field >}}

 {{<field "Forward Interface" >}}